 Make sure to push the board so that it runs along with you while moving.
 Then your back foot will hit the ground when your front leg goes around it and back on the deck.
 Keep your speed steady and smooth so that your board does not go far away from you.

 Another beginner trick under the dancing categories.
 One of the easiest methods can be performed with your back leg while the other leg stands on the ground.
 Almost like the ghost ride trick.

 While maintaining the shoulder width, keep the leg in the center of the board and in between the jolts.
 Then jump from the deck onto your front foot.
 While doing this, you will notice that your back leg is in the air slightly bent.

 The leap you take should be a little forward so that gravity pulls you back on the board.
 After that, bend your knee and hip perpendicularly dragging the board with your back legs toe and also jumping from the board at the same time.
 And that’s how you complete the flip.

 In this trick, riders ride down the slope as quickly as they can and attempt to control the board.
 They use their knees to manage and avoid any type of circumstances.
 The body position lies on the front foot which is totally placed on the board while the back leg stands on your toes.
 Bend the knees and hold the hands in the back.

 Once you are done with the setup, it is time to learn the tricks now.
 Tucking reduces the air resistance making you smaller, and you will be faster.
 It will be hard at the start.
 So, let’s start with the trick then.

 The main reason for this trick is to reduce the air resistance while gaining your body flexibility.
-Your front leg should be positioned in the front of the deck, and back foot should lean on the edge on its toe.
+Your front leg should be positioned in the front of the deck, and your back foot should lean on the edge of its toe.

-This one will result in a front side turn.
-Curve your back placing the chest against to your leg.
+This one will result in a frontside turn.
+Curve your back placing the chest against your leg.
 This position will help you to turn quickly.
 Start slow to gain perfection.